 Capture the basics to jog your memory later, then add the emotions and details that made the night actually matter.
+For the full framework on building a concert documentation habit, see our complete guide to concert journaling.

 The Essentials